 This portal provides a convenient and Med Access EMR-integrated solution for patients and providers to engage virtually through video consults (a new feature).
 It also allows asynchronous provider to patient messaging, online booking and automated appointment reminders.
-The video consult feature will be available for free for four months to all new and existing Health Myself portal customers who sign up before May 31, 2020.

 New Health Myself customers can sign up here.
 Existing Health Myself customers can sign up here.